Learning complexity gradually in quantum machine learning models: Results

-In this section, we aim to provide theoretical justification for the use of this learning setup.
-Specifically, we demonstrate how a learning setup defined by a scoring function $s$ and a pacing function $p$ can address challenges during early training epochs and improve convergence rates.
-We show that carefully selecting and ordering training data can enhance the training dynamics of parameterized quantum models.
+In this subsection, we demonstrate how a learning setup defined by a scoring function $s$ and a pacing function $p$ can address challenges during early training epochs and improve convergence rates.
+We show that carefully selecting and ordering training data can enhance the training dynamics of parameterized quantum models.\\

 \begin{proposition}[Mitigation of barren plateaus] Let $\{\ket{\psi_i} \in \calH\}$ be a collection of quantum state vectors.
 Let $f_{\vvartheta}: \mathcal{H} \rightarrow \mathcal{Y}$ be a parameterized quantum model with parameters $\vvartheta \in \Theta$ and $\calY \subseteq \bbR$ the label space.
 Consider a loss function $\ell(\vvartheta; (\ket{\psi}, y))$ associated with data points $\{(\ket{\psi_i}, y_i) \in \mathcal{H} \times \mathcal{Y}\}$.
 Suppose there exists a scoring function $s:\calH \to [0,1]$ such that the expected squared norm of the gradient